23rd February, 2023

 Work at height means work in any place where, if precautions were not taken, a person could fall a distance liable to cause personal injury.
 You are working at height if you:

-- -work above ground/floor level
+- work above ground/floor level

 The Work at Height Regulations covers work from height and access equipment including ladders.
 The Provision and Use of Work Equipment Regulations (PUWER) also apply to ladders.

-Of course, there are times when you will have to use ladders, and that's fine.
-When it is the right equipment for the job.
+Of course, there are times when you will have to use ladders, and that's OK - when it is the right equipment for the job.
 But don't use ladders for everything, regardless of the consequences.